Managing Tenants

 when does a guest become a tenant inline 1

-• Guests pay rent: Whether the guest has a verbal agreement with you and has offered to pay a portion of rent or cover part of utilities, this makes the guest a tenant.
-When money changes hands, you and the resident are entered into an informal landlord-tenant agreement.
+• Guests pay rent: When money changes hands, you and the resident are entered into an informal landlord-tenant agreement.

 • Guests who spend each night: Someone who regularly sleeps at your place is no longer a guest.
-A way to spot this is through the use of security cameras or by seeing if the guest leaves their car parked at the residence overnight.
-If parking is included in the lease agreement, you know which vehicles and plate numbers are allowed on your property.
-However, frequent daytime-only visitors qualify as guests.
+A way to spot this is through the use of security cameras or by seeing if the guest leaves their car parked at the residence overnight,

-• Guests who move in furniture: This person has set up shop.
-Keeping a significant number of personal belongings, furniture, and even pets at your rental indicates residence.
+• Guests who move in furniture: Keeping a significant number of personal belongings, furniture, and even pets at your rental indicates residence.

 • Guests who have a key: If the guest has a key, whether they were given the spare or (legally or illegally) duplicated the key, and are spending nights, this makes them more of a tenant than a guest.